 If you’ve bought the Lone Wolf Alpha II tree stand, you might be thinking about getting the Lone Wolf Climbing Sticks as well.
-In this article we’ll be reviewing the climbing sticks that goes with the Lone Wolf Alpha II Tree Stand.
+In this article we’ll be reviewing the climbing sticks that go with the Lone Wolf Alpha II Tree Stand.

 Please exercise safety when climbing trees.
 Always wear a safety harness and be sure to always have three points of contacts with the tree at all time.